-Enjoying intimacy when you've got a stoma is anything but boring!
+Enjoying intimacy when you have an ostomy is anything but boring!
 To give you some added inspiration, we've put together a few tips and advice.

-- Get in the mood by getting confident and comfortable.
-Make sure you empty your pouch beforehand. - Lubrication and stimulation following surgery, when resuming intimacy it is often recommended to use a good quality lubricant to reduce any discomfort.
+- Get in the mood feel confident and get comfortable.
+Make sure you empty your pouch beforehand. - Lubrication and stimulation following surgery, when resuming intimacy it is often recommended to use a good quality personal lubricant to reduce any discomfort.
 Remember, intimacy does not have to involve penetration.
 Often, it is helpful to use toys to help sensitivity return to the sexual organs. - Watch what you eat thinking about what you eat before getting intimate can help reduce gas production.
-Foods that may trigger gas include spicy and fatty foods, beans, chewing gum and fizzy drinks.
+Foods that may trigger gas include spicy and fatty foods, beans, chewing gum and carbonated drinks.